<- Back to blog

 LIMIT 4;

-4. Writing tweets using SQL
+4. Reading and writing tweets using SQL

 Let's test by tweeting a few things into the MindsDB Twitter account

-INSERT INTO my_twitter_v2.tweets (in_reply_to_tweet_id, text)
+INSERT INTO my_twitter.tweets (in_reply_to_tweet_id, text)

 VALUES